robstoll/atrium/misc/kdoc/packages.md

   It will be removed with 1.0.0.
   Use the replacements suggested in the `@Deprecated` annotations.

-Atrium has currently several modules to retain backward compatibility.
-You should not rely on them on and move to the suggested predecessor:
--

 # Package ch.tutteli.atrium
 Contains the deprecated [IAtriumFactory](./ch.tutteli.atrium/-i-atrium-factory/index.html).